austdav89/aascii/README.md

 ## aascii Program

 This is a simple program to display all ascii characters.
-Ascii exended is not included.
+Ascii extended is not included.

 Usage: ./aascii [-A | -n | -s]